varshitha2103/LGMVIP-Web/README.md

 # LGMVIP-Web
-This is my task-1 of  LGW where I need to build a todo list using html, css and javascript
+This is my task-1 of  LGM where I need to build a todo list using html, css and javascript